2011 Singaporean presidential election: Parliamentary reform

 On 11 March 2010, the Government tabled three bills in the parliament to amend the Constitution, the Presidential Elections Act and the Parliamentary Elections Act.
 A one-day "cooling-off" day was implemented, during which campaigning was forbidden, with only party political broadcasts allowed.
 Internet campaigning was also formally legalised as a legitimate means of political campaigning.
 On 26 April 2010, the amendments to the Constitution were passed by a vote of 74–1 after a three-hour debate on the bill.

 Nomination Day for eligible candidates was held on 17 August 2011.
 Four candidates were issued certificates of eligibility by Singapore's Presidential Elections Committee, and all four were nominated on Nomination Day.
-With 2,153,014 local votes and 3,375 overseas votes cast, this was also the biggest democratic exercise in Singapore to date.
+At the time of the election, it was the biggest democratic exercise in Singapore, with 2,153,014 local votes and 3,375 overseas votes cast.